 Why & How Do Headphones Use Magnets?
 Headphones act as transducers of energy, converting electrical energy (audio signal) into mechanical wave energy (sound waves).
-They often do so via electromagnetic induction which requires a conductor (that carries the signal) and a magnetic field that is supplied by magnets.
+They often do so via electromagnetic induction, which requires a conductor (that carries the signal) and a magnetic field supplied by magnets.

 That’s a quick and easy response.
-In this article, we’ll discuss magnets and their role in headphones with much more detail to ensure you understand why and how headphones use magnets!
+In this article, we’ll discuss magnets and their role in headphones in much more detail to ensure you understand why and how headphones use magnets!

 Related article: Do Microphones Need Magnetism To Work Properly?

 Magnets play a huge role in most headphones.
 This is because most headphones require a magnetic field for the driver to function properly.

 The headphone driver is the key transducer component that turns the electrical audio signals into sound waves for our enjoyment (or displeasure).
 The simple fact is that most headphone drivers rely on magnets to convert energy effectively.

 The role of magnets is to produce a permanent magnetic field that will attract and repulse the electrically charged diaphragm or the conductor controlling the diaphragm.

 So to answer the question shortly, magnets are required if the diaphragm of a dynamic headphone is to move and produce any sound.

 Let us dive further into the role magnets play in headphones.

 As we’ve discussed in the intro paragraphs, headphones are transducers of energy.
 This means they convert one form of energy into another form of energy.